-Scottish Target Glasgow Performance 90% of level 3 MAPPA cases to be reviewed no 100% less than once every six weeks.
-85% of MAPPA level 2 cases reviewed no less 96% than once every 12 weeks.
-Disclosure to be considered and the decision to 100% be recorded in the minutes at 100% of level 2 and 3 MAPPA meetings.
-An initial level 2 meeting must be held within 100% 20 days of referral from the community.
-Level 2 meeting must be held prior to release 100% from prison.
-Level 3 MAPPA must be held within 5 working N/A days of referral.
-All minutes of level 2 and 3 meetings should be 90% produced within 5 working days and returned, signed off by the Chair within 5 working days.
+Scottish Target Glasgow Performance

+90% of level 3 MAPPA cases to be

+reviewed no less than once every six 100%

+weeks.

+85% of MAPPA level 2 cases reviewed

+no less than once every 12 weeks.

+99%

+Disclosure to be considered and the

+decision to be recorded in the minutes at

+100% of level 2 and 3 MAPPA meetings.
+100%

+An initial level 2 meeting must be held

+within 20 days of referral from the

+community.
+100%

+Level 2 meetings must be held prior to

+release from prison.
+100%

+Level 3 MAPPA must be held within 5

+working days of referral.
+N/A

+All minutes of level 2 and 3 meetings

+should be produced within 5 working

+days and returned, signed off by the

+Chair within 5 working days.
+97%